markoinla/gameplan/app/mcp.bak/README.md

 4. The integrated MCP server handles these requests and performs the requested operations
 5. Results are translated back to the MCP protocol format for Windsurf

+## Tool Naming Convention

+**IMPORTANT FOR AI ASSISTANTS**: When calling GamePlan MCP tools through Windsurf or other MCP clients, you must prefix the tool name with "mcp0_" (or another prefix specified by the client).
+For example:

+- To call `list_projects`, use `mcp0_list_projects`
+- To call `get_project`, use `mcp0_get_project`
+- To call `create_task`, use `mcp0_create_task`

+The prefix is automatically assigned by the MCP client and may vary depending on the installation.
+If you encounter errors when calling tools without a prefix, try adding the "mcp0_" prefix to the tool name.

 ## Prerequisites

 - Python 3.x